kjopnfer/OvermorrowMod/README.md

 # Overmorrow

 ## Folder Structure
+- **Assets**: Contains all the game assets like textures, sprites, and maps that are used.

 - **Content**: Contains all elements that are directly interactable within the game, you can see or use it.
-- **Assets**: Contains all the game assets like textures, sprites, and maps that are used.
+	- Use this folder for mod-specific implementations or game content like NPCs, projectiles, items, etc.
+	- Example: Content-specific code that isn't broadly reusable.

 - **Common**: Includes shared code that can be used by content and core.
 This includes utility functions and base classes.
+	- Can be implemented by multiple types of entities (e.g., NPCs, projectiles, players) across the mod.
+	- It doesn't rely on specific game content or assets.
+	- Example: Interfaces, base classes, or utilities shared across many systems.

-- **Core**: Contains the core mod logic, including world generation, global overrides, and gameplay mechanics.
+- **Core**: Contains the core mod logic, such as system handling, global overrides, and gameplay mechanics.
+	- Should be tightly coupled with the infrastructure or base systems of the mod.
+	- Example: Custom game frameworks, centralized logic, or systems that manage or define instances.

 ## Development Notes
 - See the style guide to retain consistency.